smartinternz02/SI-GuidedProject-600840-1697472978/README.md

 Proposed Solution for Deep Learning Model For Detecting Diseases In Tea Leaves Data Flow Diagram for Deep Learning Model For Detecting Diseases In Tea Leaves Solution Architecture for Deep Learning Model For Detecting Diseases In Tea Leaves

+PHASE-3
+Technology Stack for the project
+Application Characteristics
+File Name: Technology and Application Characteristics